nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     - Pros: Easier to implement
     - Cons: More repetitive code

-### Section 4.6 - View Commands (viewTG, viewStudent)
+### Section 4.6 - View Commands - `viewTG` and `viewStudent`
 #### Overview

-The Vieww command in Trackr enables users to easily navigate between the different views: Module View, Tutorial Group View and Student View.
+The View command in Trackr enables users to easily navigate between the different views: Module View, Tutorial Group View and Student View.

 #### Implementation
 Each View command for `TutorialGroup`, and `Student` is split into `ViewTutorialGroupCommand`, and `ViewStudentCommand`, respectively.
 Note that there